836257514/PureRtmpPusher/README.md

 The direct 3d viewer use the sharpdx wrapper to display yuvi420 data.

-1.Select the folder named 'pusher' under solution and choose the RtmpPusher.cpp then change the push stream url for yourself.
+1.Select the folder named 'pusher' under solution and choose the RtmpPusher.cpp then change the push stream url by yourself.

-2.Select the folder named 'player' under solution and in the MainWindow.xaml.cs then change your own pull stream url.
+2.Select the folder named 'player' under solution and in the MainWindow.xaml.cs then change the pull stream url to your own.